zeplin/connected-components-docs/docs/gettingStarted/SWIFT.md

 Our Swift plugin currently lists initializer methods and class documentations (with Markdown).
 If you have a different use case, please feel free to reach out to us at [support@zeplin.io](mailto:support@zeplin.io) or [contribute to the plugin](https://github.com/zeplin/cli-connect-swift-plugin).

-☝️ _If you want to see the result of your configuration file before you publish it in Zeplin check out the documentation about [testing your changes locally](TEST_LOCALLY.md)._
+☝️ _If you want to see the output locally in Zeplin before you publish it to your team, check out our guide on [testing your changes locally](TEST_LOCALLY.md)._

 ## 5. Add links _(Optional)_